harrrson/SimpleDirectoryAnalyzer/README.md

 ## What this program does

 Simple program, which analyzes:
-- total number of files (regular, pipes etc. does not count) (also checks subdirectories)
+- total number of files (only regular files, pipes etc. does not count) (also checks subdirectories)
 - total number of lines in files
 - total number of words and non-whitespace characters